active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 1.5.2 (January 25, 2010) =
+* Bugfix: Uninstallation now works when the plugin is deactivated

 = Version 1.5.1 (January 23, 2010) =
 * Bugfix: Stopped the included Markdown library from "helpfully" functioning as a WordPress plugin